 The Wisconsin Department of Workforce Development Unemployment Insurance Division is responsible for administering unemployment benefits for citizens in the state.
 These Wisconsin unemployment insurance funds are available to residents who lose their jobs through no fault of their own.

-In addition to providing monetary benefits, the UI Division also helps jobseekers find employment through a variety of services that encompass job search, preparation and training activities.
+In addition to providing monetary benefits, the Unemployment Insurance Division also helps job seekers find employment through a variety of services that encompass job search, preparation and training activities.

-The Wisconsin Department of Workforce Development requires that claims for unemployment insurance must be filed online.
-To file a claim, go here and follow the required steps.
+The Wisconsin Department of Workforce Development requires that claims for unemployment insurance be filed online.

 To save you time when you file a claim, you should gather the following information in advance: